mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 Earlier this year, I came across the Speech Recognition Evaluation (SRE), a ML competition organised by [NIST](https://www.nist.gov/programs-projects/speaker-and-language-recognition), a U.S. research institute.
 Over the last two decades, its research community has developed a framework to assess speech recognition systems.
 One recurring application is to determine if a speech segment includes only one or two distinct speakers.

 Though NIST papers mentions various applications of this evaluation framework in biometrics and forensics, I think that it is useful for anyone working on classification applications.
 The string of research that I found, which I list at the end, certainly helped me firm up my understanding of model evaluation.
-I particuarly like that it combines solid theoretical foundations with implementations via the BOSARIS toolkit (todo: links to implementations).
+I particuarly like that it combines solid theoretical foundations with implementations via the BOSARIS toolkit - see this [matlab implementation](https://projets-lium.univ-lemans.fr/sidekit/api/bosaris/index.html), or more recent ones in [julia](https://github.com/davidavdav/ROCAnalysis.jl) or [python](https://gitlab.eurecom.fr/nautsch/pybosaris).

 The following two parts review traditional assessment frameworks, in particular the ROC curve, and the third part is an introduction to the Applied Probability of Error (APE), a framework for model calibration assessment.